 - Leslie Fink, Manager, Sector Development, Economic Development and Culture Division, City of Toronto

-- Robb Gilbert, Manager of People and Culture, BlueDot Inc.
+- Robb Gilbert, Director of People and Culture, BlueDot Inc.

 - Thomas Heermann, Senior Director, Automotive and Conceptual Design Products, Autodesk